jpolo1224/ARMSX2/README.md

 Any other website is not affiliated with ARMSX2.

 # Google Play Store
-ARMSX2 is available on the Google Play Store once released.
+ARMSX2 is available on the Google Play Store here: [Download](https://play.google.com/store/apps/details?id=come.nanodata.armsx2.)

 # Additional Credits
 [PCSX2](https://github.com/PCSX2/pcsx2) - ARMSX2 would not be possible without the legendary work from the PCSX2 team.